Foolish Anger Marks the Path of the Upright

 Human folly produces ruin, yet the sinful heart often shifts blame onto God.

-3 The foolishness of man subverts his way; his heart rages against Yahweh.
+3 A man’s own folly subverts his way, yet his heart rages against the LORD.

 Human folly produces ruin, yet the sinful heart often shifts blame onto God.